LukePappa/myOS/t.md

-The truth is beyond words and may instead be found in the present moment.
+The truth is beyond words and may be found in the present moment.